Link-/actions-at-scale-ghoh/README.md

 ![Reference architecture diagram](./images/GitHub-Actions_shr-arch-ref_v03BD-Azure.png)

 ## Pre-Requisites
 - Azure Subscription with at least [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) + [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) built-in roles.
 You will be performing role assignments when using the Azure Application Gateway with AKS and when integrating Azure Container Registry with AKS.
+If you need an Azure subscription, [you can register for a free account with $200 credit](https://azure.microsoft.com/en-us/free/) or if you have [Visual Studio Enterprise](https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers/) then you can redeem a monthly credit.

 ## Folder Structure